Stadler FLIRT: Azerbaijan

 Train length is to range between 93 and 107 m, with capacity varying from 236 to 271 passengers.

 Because the Azerbaijan Railway is currently converting the electrification voltage of many lines on its network from 3 kV DC to 25 kV AC, the diesel fleet will be introduced first, allowing the service to be upheld during this conversion process.

-In December 2023, the first DMU DŞ1-001 has been delivered to Azerbaijan Railways.
+In December 2023, the four DMUs were delivered to Azerbaijan Railways.
+The first EMUs followed in summer 2024.